 The Journal of International & Interdisciplinary Business Research (JIIBR) seeks to advance useful knowledge within and among the business disciplines.
 Each paper published in JIIBR contributes an original theoretical idea and/or empirical insight to at least one of the core academic business disciplines—including accounting, finance, economics, management, marketing, international business, strategy, entrepreneurship, business law, logistics, informatics, ethics, and business pedagogy.
-The Journal endeavors to publish works that will be of interest to a broad business readership.
+The Journal endeavors to publish works that will be of interest to a broad business readership (excluding case studies).
 JIIBR is a double-blind, peer-reviewed scholarly journal and is published online.
 JIIBR is an open-access journal, and does not charge any fees whatsoever to authors; thus, there are no fees to submit one’s work, nor are there any fees to publish one’s work in the Journal.

 JIIBR’s editorial process proceeds as follows:

 - Authors should first ensure that their manuscripts are aligned with JIIBR’s “Preparation Guidelines” and “Publication Ethics Policy,” both of which are available on the JIIBR website ( http://scholars.fhsu.edu/jiibr).
 By submitting a paper to JIIBR, the author(s) agree that the submission is in accord with the “Publication Ethics Policy.”

 - Submissions are made through the JIIBR website.
 Authors submitting through Digital Commons for the first time must create an account on the JIIBR website (the process of creating an account is brief and should take less than one minute).